-8. Recommendation

-No.

-8.1 That the Statement of Accounts be approved.
+8.1 Executive are invited to scrutinise the Statement of Accounts and make any comments to Full Council at the meeting on the 24th September 2019.

-Key Decision No Key Decision Reference N/A

-Do the Exempt No Information Categories

-Apply

-Call in and Urgency: Is No

-the decision one to which Rule 15 of the Scrutiny Procedure Rules apply?

-Does the report contain Yes
+Key Decision No Key Decision Reference No. N/A Do the Exempt Information Categories Apply No Call in and Urgency: Is the decision one to which Rule 15 of the Scrutiny Procedure Rules apply?
+Does the report contain No Yes Appendices?
+Medium Term Financial Strategy 2018-2023 List of Background Papers: Financial Performance - Outturn 2018/19 Lead Officer: Colleen Warren, Financial Services Manager Telephone 01522 873361

-Appendices?

-List of Background Medium Term Financial Strategy 2018-2023 Financial Performance - Outturn 2018/19

-Lead Officer: Colleen Warren, Financial Services Manager

-Telephone 01522 873361